 My oldest girl and I love watching birds.
 We usually watch them right outside our backdoor while they eat from our bird feeder.
 As we were watching one day, it amazed me how comfortable the birds were jumping from post to post on the feeder or from branch to branch on the trees.
 Often times at a distance much taller than the bird itself.
 Why would they take this risk and what can that teach us about asset protection and side hustles?

-It dawned on me that the reason they are so comfortable taking this risk was because they knew if they made a miscalculation when the jumped, they had wings.
+It dawned on me that the reason they are so comfortable taking this risk was because the bird knew if they made a miscalculation when they jumped, they had wings.
 Their wings served as a form of protection from another bird knocking them from the sky, slipping on the post they were trying to land on, or misjudging their jump.

 Presumably, the more often these birds fly, the harder they flap their wings, and the bigger they jump – and get used to the risk – the easier it becomes to take the next risk.
 We can learn a lot from these birds about one of the best forms of asset protection: having a side hustle.

 “Did I read that right?
 Side hustles as a form of asset protection?”

 Yes.
 Yes, you did.
 Today we will discuss how side hustles help produce an additional income stream, serve as diversification of your portfolio, and can even scratch the itch of speculation!
 All of this serves as solid asset protection.

 Let’s dig in.

 On personal finance blogs (particularly for physicians), an inordinate amount of time is spent discussing asset protection.
 Are discussions on disability insurance, life insurance, and umbrella insurance important?
 Yes.

 With the frequency that the topic is covered, though, you’d think that these catastrophic events must happen all of the time and to everyone!
 That’s just not the case, though.

 The reason they are so often covered is because life events like being permanently disabled or losing your life can be devastating for you and your family.
 But these products are not the only way to protect your assets.